nokia/RED/docs/help/user_guide/validation/validation_preferences.md

   * **Variable given as keyword name** \- occurs when variable is used as keyword call in test suite setup or teardown.
   * **Collection size should be equal to keyword arguments number** \- occurs when collection variable is used in keyword call and collection elements number is different than keyword arguments number.
   * **Invalid time format** \- occurs when time is not formatted correctly.
 Use number, time string or timer string.
+  * **Variable declared without assignment** \- occurs when variable is declared without assignment in Variables section.

 #### Name shadowing and conflicts